timetag/timetag.github.io/docs/advanced.rst

 Talking to ETA backend via Websocket
 -------------------------------------

-ETA backend implements a Remote Procedure Call mechanism using JSON format, with which you can upload an existing recipe, modifying variables, like filename, execute the analysis and even get the realtime streamming of the results.
+ETA backend implements a Remote Procedure Call mechanism using JSON format, with which you can upload an existing recipe, modifying parameters like ``filename``, run the analysis, and even get the realtime streamming of the result.

-Before invoking a remote method, your program (client) need to connect to the backend (server) using the Websocket protocal.
+Before invoking a remote method, connect your program (client) to ETA backend (server) using the Websocket protocal.

 (Examples in LabVIEW and Javascript are provided.
 [TODO:link to .vi] )

-Sending a JSON string in a format like ``{"method": "<name of method>", "args": [<arg1>,<arg2>,...] }`` to the Websocket will invoke the corresponding method immediately.
-Once the method is invoked, the following requests will be queued until the current method finishes.
+Sending a JSON string in a format of ``{"method": "<name of method>", "args": [<arg1>,<arg2>,...] }`` to the Websocket will invoke the corresponding method immediately.
+When invoked method is running, new requests will be queued until the current method finishes.

-The method might send JSON strings as responses, and the format is ``["<type>","<content>"]``.
-Please note that the client might get multiple responses (even in different types) after invoking the method.
+The method might send JSON strings as responses in a format of ``["<type>","<content>"]``.
+Please note that the client might get multiple responses (even in different types) after invoking one method.

 List of the methods provided in ETA Backend
 -------------------------------------